Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific to 'TV show' without using any direct words from the answer or its variations.
-'Serialized storytelling' and 'keeps viewers returning week after week to watch' are excellent, as is 'complex character development and exploration of moral ambiguities over extended periods'.
-They provide distinct, strong, and accurate hints.
+The informed clues are exceptionally specific and distinct, using a wide range of characteristics that perfectly describe a 'TV show' without using any forbidden words or their variations.
+They provide clear and numerous details about serialized storytelling, character development over time, narrative arcs, cliffhangers, ensemble casts, genre exploration, thematic depth, and long-form writing.
+While very clear, the sheer volume of high-quality clues makes it less 'challenging' to deduce the answer if one has access to all of them, but each clue individually is well-crafted.

 ✅ Strengths:
 - Generally specific and relate to correct answer